This story was a good lesson that seeing doesn’t have to mean understanding.

 The symptom we were so worried about meant the exact opposite of what we thought!

-It makes us happy and it makes us laugh.
-And sometimes, just to treat her, we do go past the truck to give her the little extra she craves.
+It made us happy, and it made us laugh.
+And sometimes, just to treat her, we went past the truck to give Jasmine the little extra she craved.

 And we learned that correct interpretation of the facts is as important as their observation.